54ADON/donaldkim.github.io/_pages/contact.md

 ---
 layout: single
+permalink: /contact/
-title: Contact
+title: "Contact"
 ---

-# Contact Me
+# Get in Touch

 I'm excited to connect for collaboration, opportunities, or discussions about cybersecurity and coding education.
 Reach out through the following channels: